apache/seatunnel/docs/en/connector-v2/source/Redis.md

 keys pattern

-**Tips:Redis source connector support fuzzy key matching, user needs to ensure that the matched keys are the same type**
+**Tips:Redis source connector support fuzzy key matching, if `keys_type_check` is false, user needs to ensure that the matched keys are the same type**

+### keys_type_check [boolean]

+If true, redis source only read the key of the corresponding type, default false.

+### scan_count [int]

+The scan operation queries the number of elements each time, default 100.

 ### data_type [string]